 We notice non-distribution GMV growing at a faster pace than distribution GMV, which we consider a positive evolution.
 The more Baozun can rely on the non-distribution model, the less it has to occur expenses for buying and holding inventory of brand partner products.

 Let’s look at how the company is currently priced.
-We don’t offer a comparison with competitors, as the company is mainly in competition with either brands themselves (who choose not to rely on a foreign partner) or large tech giants which are active in multiple other areas.
+We do not offer a comparison with competitors, as the company is mainly in competition with either brands themselves (who choose not to rely on a foreign partner) or large tech giants which are active in multiple other areas.
 A comparison would provide readers with limited knowledge on the relative valuation of Baozun.
-Prices are obtained on the 4th of February, 2021.
+Prices are obtained on the 4th February, 2021.

 Peter Lynch’s 6 categories of stocks: Baozun, the fast grower

 Under the Peter Lynch categorization, we consider Baozun as a fast grower.
-They key for investments in fast growers is figuring out to what extent future growth is reflected in current prices.
+The key for investments in fast growers is figuring out to what extent future growth is reflected in current prices.
 Eventually, revenue growth will slow down as the industry becomes further consolidated.
 The key for these kinds of companies is 1) deciding how much are you willing to pay for the future growth and 2) deciding whether the future potential for the stock is worth the volatility and risk of lower prices for a prolonged period of time.